 In Oregon’s official report, released in 2017, fear of being a burden on others was given as a reason for requesting lethal drugs by 49% of those who died using that state’s assisted-suicide law.

-Physicians would not be required to prescribe the lethal drugs but nurses and pharmacists could be required to facilitate a patient’s death.
+Physicians and pharmacists would not be required to prescribe or dispense the lethal drugs but nurses could be required to facilitate a patient’s death.

-The bill states that physicians are not required to prescribe a controlled substance designed to end the life of a patient.
-However, the bill does not include a similar protection for pharmacists who could be required to fill the prescription or for nurses who could be required to bring the drugs to a patient.
+The bill states that physicians and pharmacists would not be required to prescribe or dispense a controlled substance designed to end the life of a patient.
+However, the bill does not include a similar protection for nurses who could be required to bring the drugs to a patient.
+The bill is silent on whether a physician or pharmacist who is unwilling to participate could be required to refer the patient to a willing physician or pharmacist.

 Patients would have no protection once the assisted-suicide prescription is filled.

 Like the Oregon law, the bill only addresses activities taking place up until the prescription is filled.
 There are no provisions to insure that the patient is competent at the time the lethal drug overdose is taken or that he or she knowingly and willingly took the drugs.

 Due to this lack of protection, the bill would put patients at enormous risk.
 For example, someone who would benefit from the individual’s death could trick or even force the person into taking the fatal drugs, and no one would know.